cryptolab-network/cryptolab-staking-treasury-proposal/README.md

 Polkastats is another similar project, it is a validator resource center.
 The site uses VRC score, which is calculated from varieties of parameters.
 They help nominators by providing a dashboard of validators, displaying info such as commission, self stake, etc. so that nominators have a baseline to compare each other.
 Polkastats also has a nomination system, which focused on the decentralization of the network.
 It has a unique feature that nominators can import their validator sets to customize the next sets of validators.
 It support Kusama.

+3. Staking tools in centralized exchanges / Auto staking service blockchains (e.g. https://stake.fish/en/)

+Simple staking tools are offered by centralized exchanges, they are designed to make staking procedure as simple as a nominate button.
+There should be an auto staking management system behind these exchanges.
+The cons of using it are, first, the APY is worse because of service fee and second, it hurts decentralization.
+The pros and cons are similar when it comes to those blockchains which offers auto staking services.

-However, no complete *Portfolio Management* tools for Polkadot/Kusama nominators to track their revenue from staking and validator status after nonimation.
+Ignore 3., we saw there are no complete *Portfolio Management* solutions for Polkadot/Kusama nominators to track their revenue from staking and validator status after nonimation.
 In our view, staking is not an one-time operation, it should be constantly monitored and adjusted to ensure profit.
 We saw no such solution is on the market now.

 ## Proposal Objective/solution/s to point 2: